NextCenturyCorporation/AIDA-Interchange-Format/README.md

 AIF was designed by Ryan Gabbard (gabbard@isi.edu) and Pedro Szekely (pszekeley@isi.edu) of USC ISI.
 Gabbard also wrote the initial implementations of the associated tools.
-The tools are now supported and extended by Eddie Curley (eddie.curley@nextcentury.com), Bao Pham (bao.pham@nextcentury.com), Craig Warsaw (craig.warsaw@nextcentury.com), Darren Gemoets (darren.gemoets@nextcentury.com), and Patrick Sharkey (patrick.sharkey@nextcentury.com) of Next Century.
+The tools are now supported and by Next Century.
+For questions related to AIF, please contact Craig Warsaw (craig.warsaw@nextcentury.com).

 The open repository will support an open NIST evaluation.
 For questions related to this evaluation, please contact Hoa Dang